EverSolOfficial/EverSol-Custom-Typescript/README.md

 -----

 This TypeScript script is designed to run on a Virtual Private Server (VPS) to automate the process of rewarding token holders and distributing those rewards accordingly.

+Note: Files and a Video Tutorial will be shared here on GitHub.